Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 Summary

 We now understand how to create a LoadBalancer Service within Kubernetes.
-Checkout and self-explore additional features of Oracle Cloud Native Environment using the Oracle Cloud Infrastructure Cloud Controller Manager module and the available Load Balancer Annotations .
+Check out and self-explore additional features of Oracle Cloud Native Environment using the Oracle Cloud Infrastructure Cloud Controller Manager module and the available Load Balancer Annotations .

 For More Information